dekorateio/dekorate/readme.md

 configuration, you need to repeat all the configuration you want in the @Env annotation-less configuration.

 Here's the full list of supported [configuration options](assets/config.md).
 Special attention should be paid to the path of these properties.
-The properties' path match the annotation properties and not what would end up in the manifest, meaning that the annotation-less configuration matches the model defined by the annotations.
-More precisely, what is being configured using properties is the same model than what is configured using annotations.
+The properties' path match the annotation properties and not what would end up in the manifest, meaning the annotation-less configuration matches the model defined by the annotations.
+More precisely, what is being configured using properties is the same model as what is configured using annotations.
 While there is some overlap between how the annotations are configured and the resulting manifest, the properties (or YAML file) still need to provide values for the annotation fields, hence why they need to match how the annotations are configured.
 Always refer to the [configuration options guide](assets/config.md) if in doubt.